Hans Baldung: Printmaking

 His prints are more important than his paintings.
 Baldung's prints, though Düreresque, are very individual in style, and often in subject, showing little direct Italian influence.
 He worked mainly in woodcut, although he made six engravings, one very fine.
 He joined in the fashion for chiaroscuro woodcuts, adding a tone block to a woodcut of 1510.
 Most of his hundreds of woodcuts were commissioned for books, as was usual at the time; his "single-leaf" woodcuts (i.e. prints not for book illustration) are fewer than 100, though no two catalogues agree as to the exact number.

-Unconventional as a draughtsman, his treatment of human form is often exaggerated and eccentric (hence his linkage, in the art historical literature, with European Mannerism), whilst his ornamental style—profuse, eclectic, and akin to the self-consciously "German" strain of contemporary limewood sculptors—is equally distinctive.
-Though Baldung has been commonly called the Correggio of the north, his compositions are a curious medley of glaring and heterogeneous colours, in which pure black is contrasted with pale yellow, dirty grey, impure red and glowing green.
+His unconventional treatment of human form is often exaggerated and eccentric (hence his linkage, in the art historical literature, with European Mannerism), whilst his ornamental style—akin to the self-consciously "German" strain of contemporary limewood sculptors—is equally distinctive.
+Though Baldung has been commonly called the Correggio of the north, his compositions include a mixture of glaring and heterogeneous colours, in which pure black is contrasted with pale yellow, dirty grey, red and glowing green.
 Flesh is a mere glaze under which the features are indicated by lines.

-His works are notable for their individualistic departure from the Renaissance composure of his model, Dürer, for the wild and fantastic strength that some of them display, and for their remarkable themes.
-In the field of painting, his Eve, the Serpent and Death (National Gallery of Canada) shows his strengths well.
-There is special force in the Death and the Maiden panel of 1517 (Basel), in the Weather Witches (Frankfurt), in the monumental panels of Adam and Eve (Madrid), and in his many powerful portraits.
-Baldung's most sustained effort is the altarpiece of Freiburg, where the Coronation of the Virgin, and the Twelve Apostles, the Annunciation, Visitation, Nativity and Flight into Egypt, and the Crucifixion, with portraits of donors, are executed with some of that fanciful power that Martin Schongauer bequeathed to the Swabian school.
+His works are notable for their departure from the Renaissance composure of his model, Dürer, for the wild and unconventional strength that some of them display, and for their remarkable themes.
+In the field of painting, his Eve, the Serpent and Death (National Gallery of Canada) shows his strengths in painting well.
+There is special force in the Death and the Maiden panel of 1517 (Basel), in the Weather Witches (Frankfurt), in the monumental panels of Adam and Eve (Madrid), and in his many portraits.
+Baldung's most sustained effort is the altarpiece of Freiburg, where the Coronation of the Virgin, the Twelve Apostles, the Annunciation, Visitation, Nativity and Flight into Egypt, and the Crucifixion, with portraits of donors, are executed with some of the fanciful power that Martin Schongauer bequeathed to the Swabian school.